richgel999/lzham_codec/README.md

 <p>Some independent benchmarks of the previous alpha versions: http://heartofcomp.altervista.org/MOC/MOCADE.htm, http://mattmahoney.net/dc/text.html</p>

-<p>LZHAM has been integrated into the 7zip archiver as a custom codec plugin: http://richg42.blogspot.com/2015/02/lzham-10-integrated-into-7zip-command.html</p>
+<p>LZHAM has been integrated into the 7zip archiver (command line and GUI) as a custom codec plugin: http://richg42.blogspot.com/2015/02/lzham-10-integrated-into-7zip-command.html</p>

 <h3>Most Common Question: So how does it compare to other libs like LZ4?</h3>